kjergens/csx/README.md

 Use Sphinx's mark-up syntax.
 (Look it up or use the existing files as examples.)

-Then build using one of the methods below.
+Build using one of the methods below.
 Check locally that the site looks correct before you add/commit/push to git to make it go live.

 # Build - Method 1
 From the project directory, run